how to dry silk pillowcases

 Hand washing is the preferred washing method when it comes to handling silk.
 If you need to machine wash your silk pillowcases, make sure to put them in a mesh laundry bag and use a gentle cycle.

-However, first, check the care label to ensure your silk pillowcase is suitable for machine washing.
+However, first, check the care label to ensure it is suitable for machine washing.

 That's enough about the washing; now, we'll move on to the subject of focus “drying”.

-After washing, the silk pillowcase is soaked in water.
-What you don't do is squeeze or wring it to get rid of the excess water.
+After washing what you don't do is squeeze or wring it to get rid of the excess water.

 Doing so would weaken the silk fibers.
 Instead, grab a clean, dry towel and lay it on a flat surface.
-Place your silk pillowcase on top of the towel, then roll the towel with the silk pillowcase inside to absorb moisture.
+Place your bedding on top of the towel, then roll the towel with the bedding inside to absorb moisture.

 Unroll and lay it flat again.
 You can repeat this process to remove as much moisture as possible.